maninc/trinitylake/README.md

 ## Introduction

 TrinityLake is an **Open Lakehouse Format** for Big Data Analytics, ML & AI.
-It allows anyone to build a fully functional lakehouse with storage (e.g. Amazon S3) as the only dependency.
+It allows anyone to build a fully functional lakehouse with storage (e.g. S3, HDFS) as the only dependency.

 The TrinityLake format defines different objects in a lakehouse and provides a consistent and efficient way for accessing and manipulating the interactions among these objects.